ethereum/ethereum-org-website/src/content/developers/docs/scaling/state-channels/index.md

 ## State channels {#state-channels}

-Although useful in many ways, payment channels had limited applications.
-Beyond supporting off-chain payments, payment channels weren't useful for handling general state transition logic.
-State channels were created to solve this problem and make channel designs useful for scaling general-purpose computation.
+Apart from supporting off-chain payments, payment channels have not proven useful for handling general state transition logic.
+State channels were created to solve this problem and make channels useful for scaling general-purpose computation.

-State channels built on the idea of off-chain execution and extended it from simple state updates (e.g., token transfers) to arbitrary state transitions.
-State channels are designed to support general computation, making them more useful than ordinary payment channels.

 State channels still have a lot in common with payment channels.
 For example, users interact by exchanging cryptographically signed messages (transactions), which the other must also sign.
-If a proposed state update isn't signed by all participants, it cannot achieve validity.
+If a proposed state update isn't signed by all participants, it is not valid.

-The major difference comes from the design of state channels.
-In addition to holding the ledger balance, the channel's state also references the current state of the contract's storage (i.e., values of contract variables).
+However, in addition to holding the user's balances, the channel also tracks the current state of the contract's storage (i.e., values of contract variables).

 This makes it possible to execute a smart contract off-chain between two users.
 In this scenario, updates to the smart contract's internal state require only the approval of the peers who created the channel.

 While this solves the scalability problem described earlier, it has implications for security.
 On Ethereum, the validity of state transitions on Ethereum is enforced by the network's consensus protocol.
 This makes it impossible to propose an invalid update to a smart contract's state or alter smart contract execution.

 State channels don't have the same security guarantees.
-To some extent, a state channel is a miniature version of Mainnet...with two nodes.
+To some extent, a state channel is a miniature version of Mainnet.
 With a limited set of participants enforcing rules, the possibility of malicious behavior (e.g., proposing invalid state updates) increases.
-To ensure security, state channels rely on a dispute arbitration system based on [fraud proofs](/glossary/#fraud-proof).
+State channels derive their security from a dispute arbitration system based on [fraud proofs](/glossary/#fraud-proof).

 ## How do state channels interact with Ethereum? {#how-do-state-channels-interact-with-ethereum}